binaryage/totalfinder-web/injection-troubles.md

 <img src="/images/totalfinder-permission-prompt.png" class="no-background" style="width:400px" alt="TotalFinder permission prompt"><br>

 Press OK, to allow this.
-TotalFinder then should start working again.
+TotalFinder then should start working.
+E.g. you should see TotalFinder's menubar icon.

 Didn't work?
-Ah, too bad...
+Ah, not good...

 ## A bit of historical context